-Campus Safety Activity Report - Portland Metro
+Campus Safety Activity Report - Klamath Falls

-[#] Hate Crimes: A criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
+Hate Crimes: A criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.

-Bias: A preformed negative opinion or attitude toward a group of persons based on their race, gender, religion, disability sexual orientation or ethnicity/national origin.
+Bias: A preformed negative opinion or attitude toward a group of persons based on their actual or perceived race, gender, gender identity, religion, disability, sexual orientation, ethnicity or national origin.